matthewlouisdavisBioStat/Rank-Normalization-Empowers-a-T-Test/README.md

 # Rank-Normalization-Empowers-a-T-Test.
 ## Supplementary Materials and Software Associated with the Publication.

 Attached here are all of the data files and code needed to reproduce all the findings and results from the study.
+Contact matthew-l-davis@uiowa.edu for any other requests.

 ##  SimpleExample.R: